anachrocomputer/avrTest/README.md

 In the case of the ATmega1284P, a slightly different message will appear on UART0 and UART1.
 The message will be improved in a future version of the code.

+## Future Enhancements

+* Test with other AVR chips (e.g. other 1-series ATtiny chips)
+* Add support for ATmega4809 with four UARTs
+* Add support for TPI (Tiny Programming Interface) chips (e.g. ATtiny20)
+* Add support for the very small ATtiny10 in SOT23-6 package
+* Configure and test the watchdog timer